pret/pokered/README.md

 ====
 - The 34 known beta Pokemon that were cut from RBY have been fully implemented.
 - Evolutions or Pre-evolutions of a Kanto Pokemon found in a future generation are included; eg. Kleavor, Glaceon, Annihilape
-- Evolutions or Pre-evolutions of a Kanto Pokemon found in the SpaceWorld '97 demo are included; eg. Madaamu, Pudi
+- Evolutions of Kanto Pokemon found in the SpaceWorld '97 demo are included; eg. Madaamu, Taaban
-	- Some Pokemon will also use their SW97 designs!
+- Meltan and Melmetal have been added due to their introduction in a Kanto-based game, LGPE.
+- All fully-evolved regional variants of Kanto Pokemon have been added.

 Johto baby Pokemon and regional pre-evolutions were omitted due to memory constraints.
 This just barely works.